hilalturkaslan/Deep-learning/README.md

-deep learning for done ai sample case study
+deep learning for is a done ai sample case study